 No UI Auto Shipping

-The last batch shipping example for today's post involves a new "Auto Ship" checkbox feature in the upcoming NetSuite v5.11 bundle (see blog posting here).
+Another batch example involves our "Auto Ship" checkbox feature in within our NetSuite bundles.
 The Auto Ship checkbox allows users, custom scripts, or third party applications to mark ERP item fulfillment records for automatic shipment processing by Pacejet.
 Used in combination with the asynchronous ERP integration, the feature essentially provides a "head-less" or "no user interface" type shipping process by instructing Pacejet to process shipments as soon as they are ready.

 Importance of Rules and Automated Decisions